-Research and development expenses consist of costs incurred to further our research and development activities and include salaries and related employee benefits, costs associated with clinical trials, costs associated with non-clinical activities such as toxicology testing, regulatory activities, research-related overhead expenses, and fees paid to external service providers who conduct certain research and development activities on our behalf.
+Research and development expenses consist of costs incurred to further our research and development activities and include salaries and related employee benefits, costs associated with clinical trials, costs associated with non-clinical activities such as regulatory activities, research-related overhead expenses, and fees paid to external service providers who conduct certain research and development activities on our behalf.
 We use external service providers and vendors to conduct clinical trials, to manufacture product candidates to be used in clinical trials and to provide various other products and services related to our product development programs.
 Research and development expenses also include fees for licensed technology for which technological feasibility has not been established and there are no alternative uses.
-Research and development costs are expensed as incurred or accrued based on certain contractual factors such as for estimates of work performed, milestones achieved, patient enrollment and experience with similar contracts.
-As actual costs become known, accruals are adjusted.
-To date, our estimates have not differed significantly from the actual costs incurred.
+Research and development costs are expensed as incurred or accrued based on certain contractual provisions such as those for estimates of work performed, milestones achieved, patient enrollment, etc. As actual costs become known, accruals are adjusted if necessary.
+To date, our accrual estimates have not differed significantly from the actual costs incurred.